Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/animating.rst

 mixing it with 3D objects and composition.

 Sketches are stored on the frame that they were drawn on, as a separate drawing (only on the layer that they exist on).
+A keyframe is automatically add per layer.
 Each drawing is visible until the next drawing for that layer is encountered.
 The only exception to this is the first drawing for a layer, which will also be visible before the frame it was drawn on.